-The setup is fairly simple provided you have the necessary parts.
-Just make sure you have the proper size ducting (same diameter as your fan), duct clamps (usually included with ducting), hangers for hanging, and zip ties (make sure zip ties are long enough to go around the diameter of your carbon filter).
+The setup for both methods is fairly simple provided you have the necessary parts.
+Just make sure you have the proper size ducting (same diameter as your fan), duct clamps, hangers for hanging, and zip ties (make sure zip ties are long enough to go around the diameter of your carbon filter).

 - Attach & adjust hangers: